 Make your free throws: C+

 The atrocious free throw shooting lately didn’t turn around overnight.
 George was the only player to make all of his shots from the line, and the team as a whole shot 72 percent.
 The fact that New Orleans also struggled a bit in this department may have been a little saving grace, but the Thunder have still got to figure this mess out.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!